Wednesday, July 24, 2013

 Update on catbird research

 In 2011, RRBO embarked on a collaborative research project with Dr. Melissa Bowlin, a member of the UM-Dearborn Natural Sciences faculty.
 Dr. Bowlin had a number of geolocator devices left over from a previous project.
 Geolocators are tiny devices that measure light levels.
 This data can be used to calculate latitude and longitude when compared with sunrise and sunset times and light levels at noon in different geographic locations.
 They can be placed on a bird, and if the bird can be recaptured the following year, the data can be downloaded and migration routes, pace, and destination can be determined.
-You can read a full explanation of how geolocators work and the goals of the project on the RRBO web site.
+In 2011, we placed 11 geolocators on catbirds.
+In spring 2012, we resighted 3 birds with devices, and recaptured 2 of them.

 We did get data from the 2 retrieved geolocators.
 As it turns out, the data was not high quality; not only do catbirds spend a fair amount of time in shaded areas, but the light-collecting stem on the devices we used was a little short and we suspect ended up being covered by feathers a good amount of the time.
 Without a good reading on the light, the data from one was deemed inaccurate.
 The other bird seems to have wintered in Florida -- which is unexpected as preliminary data from other researchers (based on banding and geolocators) indicates that Midwestern-nesting birds winter in Central America.
 We put the geolocator on this bird on September 29, 2011, it appears to have left Dearborn on October 12, arrived in Florida on the October 16, left the wintering grounds on March 30, 2012, and arrived back in Dearborn on May 8, 2012.
 We recaptured it May 17, 2012 (here's the story of its recapture).